-The vets at Miller Clark Animal Hospital provide preventive and restorative veterinary dental health care and surgery for cats and dogs.
+The vets at Miller Clark Animal Hospital provide preventive and restorative veterinary dental health care for cats and dogs.

 Comprehensive Dental Care for Cats & Dogs